nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Add Contact](images/ListContact.png)<br>
 *Fig 11.
 Sequence diagram of the implementation of the `List all contacts` feature*

-The figure above shows the sequence diagram of listing all contacts saved in the application.
+Fig 11. shows the sequence diagram of listing all contacts saved in the application.
 It consists of 4 classes:```LogicManager Commandhandler TextUI ContactList``` .

 Given below is an example usage and how the```ListContact``` command behaves.